A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 The HISTORY of Italy dates back to the 9th century B.C. when earliest accounts record the presence of Italic tribes.
 The Roman Empire later dominated Western Europe and the Mediterranean for many centuries.
 After the fall of Rome in AD 476, Italy remained fragmented in numerous city-states.
 Parts of Italy were annexed to the Spanish, the Austrian and Napoleon I's empire, while the Holy See maintained control over Rome, before the Italian Peninsula was eventually liberated and unified in the late 19th century.
 The new Kingdom of Italywas established in 1861.
 In 1946, as a result of a Constitutional Referendum the monarchy was abolished and Italy became a republic.

-Italy has a variety of INSECTS.
-There are several species of butterflies including the sail swallowtail butterfly and the Cleopatra butterfly.
-Other commonly seen insects include the Damsel Fly and Dragonflies, the praying mantis, the cicada, and moths, Italy has a rather large concentration of Glowflies.
+Italy has a over 37,000 species of INSECTS.
+There are 200 species of Italian endemic butterflies and moths.
+Species of butterflies include the Sail Swallowtail Butterfly, the Cleopatra butterfly, and the Clouded Apollo that lives on mountains located in northern Sicily.
+Other commonly seen insects include the Damsel Fly and Dragonflies, the Praying Mantis, the cicada, and moths, Italy has a rather large concentration of Glowflies.
 Because of its hovering behavior, accompanied by an audible humming noise, the Hummingbird Hawk-moth looks remarkably like a hummingbird.
 Italy has a variety of spiders including 2 venomous spiders.
 The Lycosa tarantula, originally called the Tarantula, is a large species found in Apulia region of Italy and near the city of Taranto from which it gets its name.
+Beekeeping is popular in Italy and there are several Beekeeping Associations.
+The Italian Honey Bee is thought to originate from the continental part of Italy and may have survived the last Ice Age in Italy.
+It is the most commonly kept honey bee in the United States

 Italy has many LIGHTHOUSES.
 The Lighthouse of Genoa is one of the oldest standing structures of its kind in the world.
 The first tower at this location was built around 1128.
 The Lighthouse of Genoa is also the world's fifth tallest lighthouse and the second tallest "traditional" one built of masonry.
 The lighthouse at Punta Carena was built in 1866 and is the second tallest in Italy.
 This name is usually reserved for the larger coastal lights; smaller beacons are called fanali.
 Two of the lighthouse in Italy can be rented.
 The Italian word for a lighthouse is faro, plural fari.
 A lighthouse is an important aspect to the mariner.